vele616/monorepo/packages/jobboard/website/content/jobs/senior-it-support-engineer-hopin-Itvvx.md

 url: "https://boards.greenhouse.io/hopin/jobs/4384089003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4384089003?t=02952e2a3us#app"
 timestamp: 1614729600000
-hashtags: "#management,#windows,#macos,#operations,#elasticsearch,#translation,#English"
+hashtags: "#management,#operations,#windows,#macos,#elasticsearch,#translation,#English"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is searching for a senior it support engineer that has 3+ years of experience working in commercial environment doing desktop support."
+summary: "Hopin is searching for a Senior IT Support Engineer that has 3+ years of experience working in commercial environment doing desktop support."
 summaryBackup: "To apply as a senior it support engineer at Hopin, you preferably need to have some knowledge of: #management, #windows, #macos."
-featured: 20
+featured: 17
 ---

 ## At Hopin, we’re reimagining virtual events.